Vyral/mark-callender/_posts/2021-10-18-a-quick-recommendation-and-a-quick-favor-to-ask.md

 I have a recommendation for you today. **If you have a repair or need a handyman to provide a service in your home, I want you to call me first.** I’m not only a real estate agent.
 I’m also here to provide you with lifetime service on your home.&nbsp;

-I have a book that contains all of the trusted contractors that I’ve worked with over the years.
+I have a book that contains all of my trusted contractors.
 I’ve personally worked with these people, and I trust their services and their prices.

-I’d be happy to send you my list today. **If you’d like a copy, just reach out via phone or email.** No matter what you need done in or around your home, I can help.
+I’d be happy to send you my list today. **If you’d like a copy, just reach out via phone or email.** No matter what you need to have done in or around your home, I can help.

 Finally, I have one request.
 My trusted plumber has recently retired, and I’m looking for another to add to my list.
 If you know of a local plumber who does great work, please reach out.